 Malicious Third-Party Attackers.
-First, we need to protect the cookies from being understood or tempered by third-party attackers who monitor and collect network packets.
+First, we need to protect the cookies from being understood or tempered by thirdparty attackers who monitor and collect network packets.
 To achieve this, we propose to encrypt the transport-layer semantic cookies with AES-128 (see § 4), and use HTTPS when accessing the Web protecting the application-layer semantic cookies with secure communication.
 In this way, third-party attackers cannot decrypt or learn the format or the content of the semantic cookies.
 The AES encryption keys should be set differently in different regions and changed regularly to strengthen security protection.
-It is noteworthy that these protections are not in conflict with existing methods for mitigating data pollution [69, 92, 93, 102], which can still be applied to safeguard the integrity and accuracy of analytical outcomes.

 Honest-But-Curious Edge.
-Next, we need to prevent the edge nodes from being able to understand the application-layer purposes of the semantic cookies - a capability they currently possess.
+Next, we need to prevent the edge nodes from being able to understand the applicationlayer purposes of the semantic cookies - unfortunately, they can do so now.
 To achieve that, the app developer should avoid using semantic names and, if possible, add transformations to the values, e.g., performing reversible mathematical operations before pushing semantic cookies to the users and recovering them after receiving aggregated results from Snatch.
 This process renders plaintext semantic cookies semantically incomprehensible.
 Further, app developers can set multiple correlated cookies to substantially raise the bar for interpreting them.
 For example, they can set two cookies to represent the same purpose, but each time only update either one of them, hence confusing the edge nodes.